Dutch Schultz: Racketeer

 Along with the policy rackets, Schultz began extorting New York restaurant owners and workers.
-Schultz, working through a hulking gangster named Jules Modgilewsky, also known as Julie Martin, made deals with the leaders of Waiters Local 16 and Cafeteria Workers Local 302 to extort money by forcing restaurant owners to join the Metropolitan Restaurant & Cafeteria Owners Association, an employer association that Schultz had founded.
-Those who refused to join the Association were faced with exorbitant wage demands from the unions, followed by strikes and stink bomb attacks.
-The Metropolitan Association then stepped in to arrange a settlement of the strike with a sweetheart contract for low wages contingent on the employer joining the Association.
-Martin/Modgilewsky successfully extracted thousands of dollars of tributes and "dues" from the terrorized restaurant owners for Schultz.
+Working through a hulking gangster named Jules Modgilewsky (also known as Julie Martin), Schultz made deals with the leaders of Waiters Local 16 and Cafeteria Workers Local 302 to extort money by forcing restaurant owners to join the Metropolitan Restaurant & Cafeteria Owners Association, an employer association that Schultz had founded.
+Those who refused to join the Association were faced with exorbitant wage demands from labor unions, followed by strikes and stink bomb attacks.
+The Association then stepped in to arrange a settlement of the strike with a sweetheart contract for low wages contingent on the employer joining the Association.
+Martin successfully extracted thousands of dollars of tributes and "dues" for Schultz from the terrorized restaurant owners.

-During Schultz's tax trial (see below) he began to suspect that Martin was skimming from the shakedown operation; Schultz had recently discovered a $70,000 disparity in the books.
+During his tax trial, Schultz began to suspect that Martin was skimming from the shakedown operation; Schultz had recently discovered a $70,000 disparity in the books.
 On the evening of March 2, 1935, Schultz invited Martin to a meeting at the Harmony Hotel in Cohoes, New York.
 At the meeting, at which chief enforcer Bo Weinberg and mob lawyer Dixie Davis were also present, Martin belligerently denied Schultz's charges and began arguing with him.
 Both men were drinking heavily as the argument continued, and Schultz sucker-punched Martin.
 Finally, Martin admitted that he had taken $20,000, which he believed he was "entitled to" anyway.
-Dixie Davis related what happened next:
+Davis related what happened next:

 As Martin contorted on the floor, Schultz apologized to Davis for killing someone in front of him.
-When Davis later read a newspaper story about Martin's murder, he was shocked to find out that the body was found on a snow bank with a dozen stab wounds to the chest.
+When Davis later read a newspaper story about the murder, he was shocked to find out that the body was found on a snowbank with a dozen stab wounds to the chest.
 When Davis asked about this, Schultz replied, deadpan, "I cut his heart out."